Leah1977/familyfavs/TESTING.md

   As a website user, I want the app to be easy to use.
 I would expect to be able to register and for my details to be secure and safe.

+I have used mongoDB to store all data.

+I have also used werkzeug.security for hashing passwords to enhance security.

 ### What I expect to find on a web application?

 1. Can I view all recipes?

+All users can view all recipes on the home page.

 2. Can I create my own recipes?

+You can create your own recipes.
+Log in once you have registered and click on the create recipe page.

+Fill out the form and add a link to the original recipe and an image if you wish.

+Click on create recipe and your recipe will be added to the database.

 3. Can I edit or delete my own recipes?

+If you wish to edit a recipe a any stage you can do so by going into your profile page and selecting the recipe you wish to edit.

+Once you click edit your recipe will be saved.

+A flash message will appear to tell you, you have successfully edited your recipe.

+You can also delete your recipe by clicking on the delete button on your profile page.

 ### User Story 3

-### Would this game be suitable for younger family members?
+### Would this website be suitable for younger family members?

+This website is designed for the whole family to use.

+I would like this recipe to encourage families to share recipes with eachother.

 1. Is the website suitable for all family members?

+The website is suitable for all family members.
+Younger members may find some recipes too difficult but can still enjoy looking through the pages.

 2. Is it easy to navigate?

+The website is easy to navigate with simple links and buttons throughout the website.

 3. What age is the app intended for?

+This website is intended for families of all ages wishing to share recipes.

 As a user, I would like to be able to add my own recipes and notes for viewing.

+* You can do this by clicking on your personal profile page.

 ### User Story 4

 ### Would this app be suitable for sharing recipes?

+This website is suitable for sharing recipes, if you wish them to be shared.

 1. Is the app easy to navigate?

+The website is easy to navigate with buttons and links throughtout the pages.

 2. Are there educational advantages to this app?

+This website provides many educational links.
+Providing opportunities to learn new recipes.

-As a user, I would like to play to share my recipes with all family members and friends.
+As a user, I would like to share my recipes with all family members and friends.

+You can share all the recipes you add to the website.

 ## Debugging

-##

-Edit Recipe
+## Edit Recipe

 When updating a recipe the image does not save.